-(Hebrews 7:26) For it was indeed fitting that we should have such a high priest, holy, innocent, unstained, separated from sinners, and exalted above the heavens.
+(Hebrews 7:26) Such a high priest truly meets our need-one who is holy, blameless, pure, set apart from sinners, exalted above the heavens.

 We learn many of the needs Jesus meets from reading the entire Bible and from our own experiences and those of other Christians.
 Christian biographies and the lives of other living Christians are examples that often show us the great extent and varieties of needs Jesus will meet.
 Perhaps one of our greatest needs is the power and wisdom to rightly express our love to God in Christ and others.
 As "one who is holy, blameless, pure, set apart from sinners, exalted above the heavens," Jesus is the type of Person who can give us everything we need because of His holy character and the position of responsibility He fulfills for us above the heavens as our High Priest.